matt-s-clark/godot-gdextension-opencv/README.md

 Run the extension from Godot.
 It is best to run Godot from the command line to capture any potential error messages that would normally be missed.
 For example, C++ `cout` only outputs to the command line and not the Godot terminal.

 Follow the Godot C++ [GDExtension tutorial](https://docs.godotengine.org/en/4.2/tutorials/scripting/gdextension/gdextension_cpp_example.html#) for details on how to test the `GDExample` component.

+## MacOS (Intel)

+Download OpenCV from the [releases page](https://opencv.org/releases/) and unpack.

+Create a soft link `src/opencv2` to the library folder `opencv2.framework/Versions/Current/Header`.

+### Compilation and Running

+To compile, make sure you are in the project root folder:

+    scons platform=macos arch=x86_64

+To run, make sure you include the `DYLD_LIBRARY_PATH` to your opencv dylib files if they are not in a system Library folder (i.e. you built them from source).

+    export DYLD_LIBRARY_PATH='/Users/matt/vscode/gto/build_opencv/lib'

+If you don't, you may experience `Error: dlopen` messages where the linker looks for files in the wrong place.